directory

 Richard III

-Enter RICHMOND, OXFORD, BLUNT, HERBERT, and others, with drum and colours.
+Enter, with drum and colors, RICHMOND, OXFORD, BLUNT, HERBERT, and others, with forces marching.

 RICHMOND Fellows in arms, and my most loving friends,